Brazilian

 - Awards And Recognition

-- Brazilian artists and scientists have received international recognition, including Nobel Prizes and awards in music and film.
+- Brazilian artists and scientists have received numerous international awards, including Nobel Prizes and recognition at global film festivals.

 - Modern Influences